 Transparent probe cover (eg, sterile dressing, single-use probe cover)

-Sterile, water-based lubricant, single-use packet (preferred over multi-use bottle of ultrasound gel)
+Sterile, water-based lubricant, single-use packet (recommended over multi-use bottle of ultrasound gel)

 There are, in general, 2 views used in ultrasound-guided peripheral venous cannulation.
 The short-axis (transverse, cross-sectional) view usually is preferred because it is easy to obtain and is the best view for identifying veins and arteries and their orientation to each other.
 However, the transverse view shows the needle only in cross-section (hyperechoic [white] dot), and the needle tip can be distinguished only by the appearance and disappearance of the white dot as the imaging plane traverses past needle tip.